jiraslama/AutisticaCitizenScience/project-management/wireframes/wireframe-questions.md

 **Small Glossary of terms:**

-Github is a tool where people build software.
+Github is a tool where people build software<br>
-Sprint is a short, time-boxed period of work
+Sprint is a short, time-boxed period of work<br>
-Wireframe is a layout of a web page that demonstrates what elements will exist on key pages
+Wireframe is a layout of a web page that demonstrates what elements will exist on key pages<br>

 # Feedback Options – Public & Private